tomaszkacprzak/tomaszkacprzak.github.io/index.md

  * I was the PI of the ["Deep Learning for Observational Cosmology"](https://datascience.ch/project/deep-learning-for-observational-cosmology-dloc/) programme at the Swiss Data Science Center (SDSC).
  * I was the lead organizer for the workshop ["Artificial Intelligence Methods in Cosmology"](https://sites.google.com/site/aicosmo2019/), held in Monte Verita, Ascona, 9-12 June 2019.

+### Neutron Diffaction Inverse Problems

+I am the SDSC lead of the collaborative project "Robust and scalable Machine Learning algorithms for Laue 3-Dimensional Neutron Diffraction Tomography" at the PSI.
+I am collaborating with the beamline scientists on developing novel methods to dramatially accelerate the polycrystalline grain indexing process from neutron diffraction images and improve the indexing precision.
+Neutron diffraction uses a wide wavelength beam, which the inversion process is particularly difficult due to its combinatorial nature.

+### Climate simulations compression

+I am the lead data scientist at SDSC's contribution to the [Exclaim](https://exclaim.ethz.ch/) project.
+I am developing fast and versatile methods for compressing massive climate simulations, aiming at 1km resolution maps produced by the upcoming Alps supercomputing cluster at CSCS.
+I am investigating possible applications of machine learning techniques to aid the efficiency and accuracy of climate simulations.

 ### Forward modelling of telescope images

 I have worked on building end-to-end simulations of various telescope images, using parametric models for galaxy populations.